Tangerine-Community/Tangerine/docs/User-guide/TangerineOjai_Full_UserManual.md

 The Tangerine Wizard contains a useful tool to manage and monitor data collections.
 The Results Dashboard is specific to each group.
-Inside your group, locate the button “**Results**” at the top right to access the Results Dashboard.
+Inside your group, locate the button "**Results**" at the top right to access the Results Dashboard.

 Once you are in the dashboard, you are presented with a range of options of how you would like to view basic overview details about your data.
-Under the “Assessment” option you can choose specific assessments/instruments that you would like to view or you can select “All” and see a basic summary of all of the assessments in your group (see below).
-“Value used for grouping” lets you decide how you would like to sort the results (see below).
+Under the "Assessment" option you can choose specific assessments/instruments that you would like to view or you can select "All" and see a basic summary of all of the assessments in your group (see below).
+"Value used for grouping" lets you decide how you would like to sort the results (see below).
 Options include sorting by enumerator, assessment name, start time, subtest, school, county, etc.
-Under “Advanced Options” you have the option to shift the time value by a certain number to handle the correct time zone.
+Under "Advanced Options" you have the option to shift the time value by a certain number to handle the correct time zone.

 ![](.//media/image49.tmp)&nbsp;